 2. What is the difference between freshwater pearls and saltwater pearls?

 While a single mussel can produce up to 40 pearls, the oyster only produces a maximum of 5.
+Indeed, mussels produce several pearls at a time in 8 months to 5 years while oysters produce one pearl at a time, every 4 or 5 years.
 The freshwater pearl is therefore easier to cultivate and requires less living mollusc.
 However, they are often not perfectly spherical and more irregular than saltwater pearls.

 This is because the foreign body inserted into the mollusc is an irregularly shaped piece in freshwater mussels, whereas a perfectly spherical bead is introduced in saltwater oysters.